aurora-is-near/rainbow-bridge-client/packages/find-replacement-tx/README.md

 const tx = {
   nonce: pendingApprovalTx.nonce,
   from: pendingApprovalTx.from,
-  to: pendingApprovalTx.to
+  to: pendingApprovalTx.to,
+  data: pendingApprovalTx.input, // (optional)
+  value: pendingApprovalTx.value // (optional)
 }
-const event = {
+// Validating an event is optional as tx.data should be sufficient in most cases. const event = { // (optional)
   name: 'Approval',
   abi: erc20Abi,
   address: erc20TokenAddress,